 Through their all-access membership, Peloton provides individual profiles for household access that allow members to view and track workout metrics like speed, mileage, and heart rate.

-Peloton currently offers the Tread+ as its sole treadmill product but is set to double its lineup with the release of a new, less expensive treadmill called the Tread in early 2021.
+Peloton currently offers the Tread+ as its sole treadmill product but is set to double its lineup with the release of a new, less expensive treadmill called the Tread in May 2021.

 The Peloton Tread+ features a large HD touchscreen display that streams a variety of workouts.
-Peloton has announced the release of a new, less expensive treadmill for early 2021.
+Peloton has announced the release of a new, less expensive treadmill for May 2021.

 There are many factors, including some that may not be so obvious, to consider when deciding which treadmill is the best fit for you and your space.